Optimizing ArgoCD performance in HA configurations

 Element 5: Using Helm/Kustomize and MonoRepo

-Element 6: Number of Application Controllers (number of shards)
+Element 6: Number of Application Controllers (Number of Shards)

 If the controller is managing too many clusters and uses too much memory then you can shard clusters across multiple controller replicas.